Imaad18/NLP-Notebooks/README.md

 * Explore how models like BERT understand context to improve language tasks.

 **Future Trends**

 * Peek into exciting directions shaping the future of NLP.

+# 🎯 Why Use This Notebook?

+* **Clear & Concise:** Perfectly structured to build your understanding step-by-step.

+* **Hands-On:** Includes code examples so you can see NLP in action.

+* **For Everyone:** Whether you’re a beginner or a pro, this notebook offers valuable insights.

+* **Stay Updated:** Covers the latest trends and deep learning breakthroughs.

+# 💻 How to Get Started

+* Open the notebook in Google Colab or your favorite Jupyter environment.

+* Follow each section in order — no prior experience needed!

+* Run the code cells to experiment and learn by doing.

+* Use it as a quick reference or a learning companion.

+# ⚙️ Requirements

+* Python 3.x

+* Popular NLP libraries like NLTK, spaCy, TensorFlow, or PyTorch

+* Internet connection for downloading models (if needed)

+# 📜 License

+* This project is licensed under the MIT License.

+# 🙋 Author

+* **Imaad Mahmood**

+* Jump in and start exploring the fascinating world of NLP today! 🚀